maecst/SoL/README.md

 Use cases:

-1. Gallery search
+1. Gallery/Blog Search

+Actor: User

-This user is browsing the website looking for a particular photo.
+The user is browsing the website looking for a particular photo.
 They would start by selecting the gallery page as starting point where all the photos might be viewed.
 If the image(s) they are looking for do not appear on the top of the list they would use the search button to attempt to find the one(s) they want.